raphaellith/Typewriters-to-Belie-Format/_posts/2026-08-02-How-to-Scrape-14493-Scrabble-Games-and-Accidentally-Uncover-a-Minor-Web-Design-Loophole.md

 expected cross-tables.com to follow this long-standing convention, so imagine my surprise when I found out that there is a special file format and encoding syntax dedicated solely to describing Scrabble games.

-This is the .GCG file format, and I was amazed by how little documentation there is about this bespoke encoding.
-It was barely mentioned in the Wikipedia article for Scrabble, except for one line in the External Links section which references a fairly barebones HTML documentation page.
+This is the .GCG format, and I was amazed by how little documentation there is about this bespoke encoding.
+It was barely mentioned in the Wikipedia article for Scrabble, except for one line in the External Links section which references a fairly bare-bones HTML documentation page.
 (See the addendum at the end of this article for a list of the very few sources I could dig up about GCG.)
 Deciphering and assimilating this piece of documentation was a really delightful challenge, and using it to write a robust GCG parser was even more fun.